-Revenue (PSAB is deliberating comments received)
+Revenue (Exposure Draft is being developed)

 In this Statement of Principles, PSAB proposes to focus on two areas of revenue which are exchange and unilateral (non-exchange) transactions with the presence of performance obligations being the distinguishing feature.
 Developments in this area will be worth following as there could be significant changes from current practice.